HewlettPackard/hpe-notebooks/ARUBA1/README.md

 ## Jupyter requirements

-The notebook uses the Bash kernel.
+The notebook uses Python and requires the Python third-party library 'Requests'.
+Install 'Requests' by running `pip install requests` in a terminal.

 ## Other dependencies

-This workbook uses the Python third-party library 'Requests'.
-Install 'Requests' by running `pip install requests` in a terminal.
+None

 [View the notebook now](./HackShack-Aruba-Lab-1.ipynb)